A Unified Dissertation on Bearing Rigidity Theory: Introduction

 Dealing with a more realistic scenario, in~\cite{2014-ZelazoFranchiGiordano-RigiditySE2, 2015-ZelazoGiordanoFranchi-RigiditySE2, 2012-FranchiMasoneGrabe-RigidityR3xSO2,2016-SchianoFranchiZelazoGiordano-RigidityR3xSO2, 2016-SpicaGiordano-RigidityR3xSO2, 2016-MichielettoCenedeseFranchi-RigiditySE3} bearings are assumed to be expressed in the local frame of each agent composing the framework.
-This implies that each device in the group is modeled as a rigid body having a certain position and orientation w.r.t. a common inertial frame which is supposed to be unavailable to the group.
-In particular, in~\cite{2014-ZelazoFranchiGiordano-RigiditySE2, 2015-ZelazoGiordanoFranchi-RigiditySE2} the attention is focused on multi-agent systems acting in the plane, in~\cite{2012-FranchiMasoneGrabe-RigidityR3xSO2, 2016-SchianoFranchiZelazoGiordano-RigidityR3xSO2, 2016-SpicaGiordano-RigidityR3xSO2} the study is extended to the 3D space although limiting the agents attitude kinematics to rotations along only one axis, while in~\cite{2016-MichielettoCenedeseFranchi-RigiditySE3} fully-actuated formations are considered by assuming to deal with systems of agents having six controllable degrees of freedom (dofs).
-Analogously to the former cases, the rigidity properties of the aforementioned multi-agent systems can be established through the definition and the spectral analysis of a matrix accounting for the inter-agent sensing interplay.
+This implies that each device in the group is modeled as a rigid body having a certain position and orientation with respect to a common global frame which is generally unavailable to the group.
+In particular, in~\cite{2014-ZelazoFranchiGiordano-RigiditySE2, 2015-ZelazoGiordanoFranchi-RigiditySE2} the attention is focused on multi-agent systems acting in the plane, in~\cite{2012-FranchiMasoneGrabe-RigidityR3xSO2, 2016-SchianoFranchiZelazoGiordano-RigidityR3xSO2, 2016-SpicaGiordano-RigidityR3xSO2} the study is extended to the 3D space although limiting the agents attitude kinematics to rotations along only one axis, while in~\cite{2016-MichielettoCenedeseFranchi-RigiditySE3, Chen2019} fully-actuated formations are considered by assuming to deal with systems of agents having six controllable degrees of freedom (dofs). {The recent works~\cite{Schiano2018, Heintzman2018} have also established connections between rigidity and non-linear observability of dynamic systems: analogously to the former cases, the rigidity properties of the multi-agent systems are studied through the spectral analysis of a matrix that naturally appears in the observability one.
+However, such an approach abstracts many concepts that are taken into account in this work, as the underlying graph of a framework and the manifold it is embedded in.}